Turn me to see me properly

 Between October 7, 2023 and October 19, 2025, more than 68,000 people have been killed by the IDF in Gaza, including more than 20,000 children.
 A further 170,000 people have been injured, according to the Ministry of Health in Gaza.

-Experts worldwide have concluded the actions taken by the Israeli authorities in Gaza is consistent with genocide.
-They claim there is sufficient evidence to find the Israeli government and security forces have had and continue to have the genocidal intent to destroy, in whole or in part, the Palestinians in the Gaza Strip.
+Numerous international entities, including a United Nations Commission of Inquiry, have concluded that the actions carried out by the Israeli authorities in Gaza constitute genocide.
+They assert that there is sufficient evidence to conclude that the Israeli government and security forces have had the genocidal intent to destroy, in whole or in part, the Palestinians in the Gaza Strip.

 The Gaza Strip has been decimated by bombings since October 7, 2023, as can be seen in the satellite images.
 Across the Strip, it is estimated 83% of all buildings have been damaged or destroyed, as of the latest available data from September 22, 2025.
 As well as the infrastructural losses, 86% of agricultural land has also been damaged.